Neelu-Naidu-ds/Data-Driven-Sales-Finance-with-Excel/README.md

 ✅ **Key markets are driving revenue growth** – Focus on these regions for expansion.
 ✅ **Rising costs need to be controlled** – Optimize supply chains and cost management.
 ✅ **Gross margins are declining** – Adjust pricing strategies to improve profitability.
 ✅ **Peak sales occur in later months** – Plan inventory and marketing accordingly.
-✅ **High-margin regions present opportunities** – Strengthen focus on these areas.

 This summary provides a **clear financial overview** and **actionable strategies** for sustained growth.